By BRIAN SLODYSKO and FATIMA HUSSEIN

-Following a well-worn path, they have retained former high-ranking officials, like Max Baucus, a one-time Democratic senator from Montana who chaired the Finance Committee.
+Following a well-worn path, they have retained former high-ranking officials such as Max Baucus, a former Democratic senator from Montana who once led the Senate Finance Committee.

-The push comes as the Biden administration and Congress not only consider new regulations but also set funding levels for agencies that will oversee them.
+The push comes as the Biden administration and Congress not only consider new regulations but also set funding levels for agencies that will oversee the industry.

 Treasury Secretary Janet Yellen said this week that financial regulators would soon release a report on the risks of cryptocurrency and other digital assets.

-“Certainly there are many risks associated with cryptocurrencies,” she said during a hearing on financial stability Tuesday.
+“Certainly there are many risks associated with cryptocurrencies,” she said during a hearing Tuesday.

-Officials are considering what consumer protections and financial reporting requirements to implement and how to crack down on criminals who take advantage of the anonymity offered by cryptocurrency to evade taxes, launder money and commit fraud.
+Officials are considering what consumer protections and financial reporting requirements to put in place and how to crack down on criminals who take advantage of the anonymity offered by cryptocurrency to evade taxes, launder money and commit fraud.

 “What do they want?
 They want no regulation, or they want to help write the regulation.
 What else is new?” asked Sen. Sherrod Brown, D-Ohio, an industry critic.

 Cryptocurrencies are a digital asset that can be traded over the internet without relying on the global banking system.
-They’ve been promoted as a way for those with limited means to build wealth by investing in the next big thing.
-But they’re also highly speculative and often lack transparency, which substantially increases risk.
+They have been promoted as a way for those with limited means to build wealth by investing in the next big thing.
+But they also are highly speculative and often lack transparency, which substantially increases risk.

 Jan Santiago, deputy director of Global Anti-Scam, an organization that helps victims of cryptocurrency fraud, said the industry has been reluctant to police bad actors.